 The stats that I look at the most, because they’re smack dab in front of my face, is in my posts list.
 On the average post, I get about 1/3 the number of likes compared to the number of views.
 I’ve never figured out what the deal is with that, but at least it’s predictable.
 I don’t really care enough to be disappointed by some posts getting fewer viewers.
 Sometimes I’m surprised by posts that get more views than usual; it’s rarely the posts that I would pick as my own favourites.

-I seek out stats when I’m looking back for older posts to freshen up, as I like to focus my energy on posts that are already getting a little dribble of traffic.
+I seek out stats when I’m looking back for older posts to edit and freshen up, as I like to focus my energy on posts that are already getting a little dribble of traffic.

 I don’t actually look at the stats page all that often; I’d guess maybe once or twice a month, typically.
 When I do pop over to visit, I like looking at the country map because it’s fun.
 I look at what posts and pages have been most popular going back a few months, and I’m curious to see the referrers to my site.
 A while back, search engines surpassed the WP Reader, and now my search engine views are more than double my WP Reader views.
 Those folks are mostly invisible other than showing up in the stats.